 Calories are units of energy, and while the definition of a calorie varies, this article is specific to what is typically referred to as the large calorie, the food calorie or the kilogram calorie.

 Stemming from the Latin word calor, meaning heat, the calorie was first defined by French physicist and chemist Nicolas Clément in 1824 as a unit of heat energy and actually made its way into the French and English dictionaries between 1841 and 1867.
-(1)

 From a nutritional standpoint, the kilojoule is the international unit of food energy.
-The kilocalorie is the most commonly used term in the United States, and the word calorie is often used to distinguish the number of kilocalories of nutritional energy measured.
+The kilocalorie is the most commonly used term in the U.S., and the word calorie is often used to distinguish the number of kilocalories of nutritional energy measured.
 Labels often note them as calories per serving or kilocalories per 100 grams.

 How to Calculate Daily Calorie Intake

-Of course, calculating your daily calorie intake depends on many factors, such as gender, height, activity level and age — among other things, such as health issues.
+Calculating your daily calorie intake depends on many factors, such as gender, height, activity level and age — among other things, such as health issues.
 How do you know what is right for you?
 To determine how many calories you need, you need to consider how much energy is being used.
 Also, it varies based on whether you want to lose weight, gain weight or maintain your weight.

 For the basics, you want to know what your resting energy is.
 Resting energy is the amount of energy needed to live and breathe.
 It’s what keeps the body and its organs working properly and is responsible for about 60 percent to 75 percent of your caloric expenditure.
 Digesting food takes about 10 percent, and physical activity accounts for about 25 percent.
-(5)

 The Harris-Benedict equation is a popular tool used by many nutrition and health professionals to calculate the caloric requirements of individuals based on sex, age, height, weight and level of physical activity.
-Here are the equations by gender: (6)
+Here are the equations by gender:

 Then, based on expended energy (physical activity/lifestyle), multiply the equations by 1.2 for sedentary people, 1.3 for moderately active people and 1.4 for active people.

-A doctor or an online calculator can help you determine your daily caloric needs, but again, it is going to vary based on each individual.
+A doctor or an online calorie calculator can help you determine your daily caloric needs, but again, it is going to vary based on each individual.
 You need to give consideration to the factors regarding your particular lifestyle.
 If you eat 2,000 calories per day but add one hour of exercise per day that burns about 500 calories, you may lose one pound a week.
-(7)

 Of course, reading labels is key, and consuming fresh fruits and vegetables makes a big difference versus processed foods.
 However, tracking is like keeping a food diary and can greatly benefit anyone who is seeking a wellness lifestyle, whether for personal reasons or health reasons.

-- MyFitnessPal: This one is probably the most popular.
+Here are a few calculators and apps that you can try.
+MyFitnessPal is probably the most popular.
 It has the ability to track your weight and make a recommended daily calorie intake based on the data you input about yourself.
 It also contains a well-designed food diary and an exercise log.
 It has the largest database available in a diet tracker, including many restaurant foods.
 It allows you to download recipes from the internet, then calculate the calorie content of each serving.